Inputs

 useFormKitContextById

-Similar to useFormKitContext this composable finds any <FormKit> context object if that component has been given an explicit id.
-Optionally you can provide an effect callback that will be invoked whenever the node becomes available.
+Similar to useFormKitContext, this composable finds any <FormKit> context object if that component has been given an explicit id.
+Optionally you can provide an effect callback that will be invoked whenever the context becomes available.

 useFormKitNodeById

 Fetches any FormKit node that has an explicit id.
-It returns a Ref that will populate with the core node whenever it is mounted.
+In Vue it returns a Ref that will populate with the core node whenever it is mounted; in React the hook returns the node directly.
 Optionally you can provide an effect callback that will be invoked whenever the node becomes available.

 Node vs context